albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 #### Messages

-At every detection received, client baptize the message with a timestamp (called "receptionTS").
-This information can be very useful in future thus to measure potential delay/latency of the system.
+Upon receiving each detection, the client assigns a timestamp called "receptionTS" to the message.
+This information can be valuable in the future for measuring potential delays or latency in the system.
+The code snippet below illustrates this process:

 ```js
 res.data.forEach(message => { //res.data is an array of message, forEach one show a notification
     showLocalNotification(message.id, message.kind, message.msg); //trigger the android notification